 Like everywhere else in the United States, the Kansas fireworks laws are unique to that specific state.
-Before using any type of fireworks such as wedding sparklers, it is very important to know all of the Kansas fireworks laws to prevent any type of fines or legal problems on your big day.
+Before using any type of fireworks such as sparklers for weddings, it is very important to know all of the Kansas fireworks laws to prevent any type of fines or legal problems on your big day.

 Whether you live in Wichita, Overland Park, Kansas City, or any other city in Kansas, breaking the local fireworks laws can ruin your wedding in a big hurry; even though it’s wehre Helium was discovered in 1905 at the University of Kansas.
 Below we have list the current Kansas fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.